 Graduate Entry Medicine: Application Process

-Applications must be made both through UCAS (online) and direct to the University (on a supplementary form): so, two forms to complete.
+Applications must be made both through UCAS (online) and direct to the University (on our supplementary form): so, two forms to complete.
 In addition, you must register for the BMAT entrance test.
-The UCAS application window will open in late May 2022.
-The closing date for applications to Oxford is 15th October 2022.
-Please be aware that this year 15th October falls on a Saturday.
+The UCAS application window will open in late May 2023.
+The closing date for applications to Oxford is 16 October 2023.

 Referees are asked to complete the form and not to submit letters of reference to us directly.

 An admissions test forms part of our selection process.
 We will use the BMAT, details of which are available from the BMAT website: this web site also describes the registration procedure for the test.
 The purpose of the test is to give us a single common point of comparison between all candidates.
-You must register for this test before you submit your application to the course.
-The deadline for registering for the BMAT is Friday 30th September.
+You must register for this test before you submit your application to the course; applicants who have not registered to take the test will not be considered.
+The test will take place on Wednesday 18 October 2023.
+Please note that the deadline for registration for the BMAT is Friday 29 September 2023.

 The Admissions Panel can consider Extenuating Circumstances that may have impacted upon previous academic performance.

-To provide information about specific and relevant circumstances, applicants are required both to complete a brief online form and to supply a letter to provide details of the circumstances concerned (with third-party evidence where available).
+To provide information about specific and relevant circumstances, applicants are required both to complete a brief Extenuating Circumstances form (which will open on 1 September 2023) and to supply a letter to provide details of the circumstances concerned (with third-party evidence where available).
 The letter (and any evidence) must be sent by email to email@example.com using ‘Extenuating Circumstances_[applicant surname]’ as the email subject.
-This form will close at 6pm (UK time) on 22nd October 2022; emailed letters must also have been received by this deadline in order to be considered.
+This form will close at 6pm (UK time) on 23 October 2023; emailed letters must also have been received by this deadline in order to be considered.
 Information sent after the deadline will not be considered.

 The form/email address must not be used to notify us of any issues relating to the BMAT.
 Applicants should instead contact Cambridge Assessment (who operate the test) via their published procedures.

-- Shortlisting will take place during November and it is anticipated that online interviews will be held on Wednesday 14th and Thursday 15th December 2022 (to be confirmed).
-You must be available for interview on these dates: candidates are not admitted without interview, and it is not possible to arrange interviews at times other than those designated.
+- Shortlisting will take place during November and Online interviews will take place on Thursday 14 and Friday 15 December 2023.
+You must be available for interview on the published dates: candidates are not admitted without interview, and it is not possible to arrange interviews at times other than those designated.
 Please note that this will apply to all applicants regardless of location.